Frol3z/Bjorn/README.md

 Its purpose is to provide a space for experimenting on topics such as real time rendering and game development.

 # Features
+- simple user interface
+- full deferred rendering pipeline
 # Roadmap
 ## Short term
-- deferred rendering
-- material system
+- material system and texture support
+- directional and point light support
+- improved UX
-- basic lighting
+- model loading
 ## Long term
 - PBR materials
 - cascaded shadow maps